 The technical certificate in Practical Nursing (PN) is a ten and one-half (10.5) month program approved by the Arkansas State Board of Nursing and prepares individuals for the practice of Licensed Practical Nursing.
 This program integrates clinical experience with classroom theory.
 Students obtain clinical experience in acute care hospitals, long-term care facilities, doctor's offices, and public schools, etc. The PN Program is offered each year beginning in August.
 Students wishing to enter this program should discuss their career objectives with an advisor to ensure this is the appropriate program for them.
 The Practical Nursing Program has selective admission criteria.
-Students must score a 100 or greater on the PAX Exam and have a minimal grade point average of 2.0 on all college or prerequisite courses to meet minimal admission requirements.
+Students must meet or exceed the minimal required score on the Nursing entrance exam (Refer to the Practical Nursing Information Guidelines) and have a minimal grade point average of 2.0 on all college or prerequisite courses to meet minimal admission requirements.
 A grade of "C" or above is required in all academic courses required for the Technical Certificate in Practical Nursing.
 Refer to the Practical Nursing Information Guidelines located on the ANC Allied Health website for additional information and admission process.